Saksham-Chauhan/react-electron-custom/change.md

 - Added functionality of download logs file.
 - Fix the import proxy issue in proxy page
 - Add export proxy in .txt format
-- Add Import-Export functionlaity in token group section in Setting page
+- Add Import-Export functionality in token group section in Setting page